Jobs Corps task force promises to do more in coming year

 On Sunday, during the annual ABA Midyear Meeting, Silkenat and others received a progress report from several state and local organizations that have tried to solve this lawyers gap.
 The Job Corps task force received testimony from representatives from Chicago, South Dakota, New York, Wisconsin and Maine, who spoke about their programs and proposals, while asking the ABA to continue promoting this issue.
 The task force vowed to do a better job publicizing the matter, and promised to spend the second half of 2014 examining ways the ABA can play a greater role in financing and supporting these and other programs.
 The task force also unveiled a video that it hopes will better drive home the depths of the problems facing underrepresented individuals and underemployed lawyers.

-“We don’t do a good enough job educating the public,” said Chief Judge Eric Washington of the U.S. Court of Appeals for the District of Columbia, who serves as co-chair of the task force alongside Allan Tanenbaum, managing partner at Equicorp Partners, and Patricia White, dean of the University of Miami School of Law.
+“We don’t do a good enough job educating the public,” said Chief Judge Eric Washington of the District of Columbia Court of Appeals, who serves as co-chair of the task force alongside Allan Tanenbaum, managing partner at Equicorp Partners, and Patricia White, dean of the University of Miami School of Law.
 “Hopefully this video will elevate this important issue.”

 The organizations trying to alleviate the problems caused by lack of access to justice and inability to serve have approached the problem in different ways.